Sri Madhopur

-Sri Madhopur is a city and a municipality, nearby Sikar City in Neem ka thana district in the Indian state of Rajasthan.
-It was founded on 18 April 1761 under the reign of Maharaja Sawai Madho Singh I. It was mainly famous for his temples.
-Shrimadhopur's Wheat market is the biggest wheat market in Neem ka thana district.
-Shrimadhopur Government school is one of the biggest school of the Neem ka thana district.
-It is one of the six tehsils of the district.
-Dedicated Delhi-Mumbai Freight Corridor is passing through this city.
-This city is chosen for the development of crossing station on this route (Shrimadhopur DFC Station).
+Sri Madhopur is a city and a municipality in Sikar district in the Indian state of Rajasthan.
+It was founded on 18 April 1761 under the reign of Maharaja Sawai Madho Singh I. It is mainly famous for his temples.
+Sri Madhopur wheat market is the biggest wheat market in Sikar district.
+Sri Madhopur Government School is one of the biggest schools of the Sikar district.
+It is one of the five tehsils of the district.
+The dedicated Delhi-Mumbai Freight Corridor passes through the city.
+This city is chosen for the development of a crossing station on this route (Shri Madhopur DFC Station).